JetS3t Cockpit

 Manage your buckets

-Once you have logged in to S3 you can manage your buckets.
+Once you have logged in you can manage your buckets.
 Upon log in all your buckets will automatically be displayed in Cockpit's left pane under the heading Buckets.
 If your buckets list is empty, it's about time you created a bucket!

 To create a bucket, click the bucket action button (it has a gear icon and is on the top-right of the buckets pane) and choose the menu item Create new bucket....
 You will be prompted to name your bucket.
-Notice that the default new bucket name includes your Amazon S3 ID string.
-It is a good idea to leave this string as a prefix for your bucket names to ensure your names are unique in the S3 system.
+Notice that the default new bucket name includes your service ID string.
+It is a good idea to leave this string as a prefix for your bucket names to ensure your names are unique in the system.

 When you select a bucket name in the left pane Cockpit will list the objects stored in that bucket.
 This list will be displayed in the right-hand pane under the heading Objects.